 - 10-11mm ring spanner or tool with similar sized hole

-- Instant glue (e.g. Superglue, Krazy Glue or other cyanoacrylate adhesive)
+- Instant glue (e.g. superglue or other cyanoacrylate adhesive)

 - Replacement battery.
 Either:

-To start off, remove any brush heads from the top of the handle and using the screwdriver start to pry off the plastic ring from around the shaft.
-Standing the toothbrush tip-first in hot water (60 degrees C) for 5 minutes will help to soften the plastic and make the ring easier to remove.
+To start off, remove any brush heads from the top of the handle.
+Stand the toothbrush tip-first in hot water (60 degrees C) for 5 minutes to soften the plastic and make the ring easier to remove.
+Use the screwdriver to pry off the plastic ring from around the shaft.
 Note that the ring is stepped so you might need to press down into the soft coloured surrounding material to lever the ring from underneath.
 Alternatively you can use pliers with tape inside the jaws to stop them marking the ring.

 Put the brush on its charger.